 Graduate students and faculty in any department are invited to submit work for review.
 Submissions may include academic work, creative writing, journalism, visual art, book and film reviews, and interviews.

-The deadline for all submissions is 5:00 pm on Monday, January 5th, 2014.
+The deadline for all submissions has been extended to 5:00 pm on Saturday, January 31st, 2014.
 Email questions and submissions to Katrina Maggiulli at email@example.com.

 An article about ELP’s 2013 environmental education projects has recently been published by Clearing, the Pacific Northwest Journal of Community-based Environmental Literacy Education.
 Not only does the article offer a summary of each project, but features collaborative writing by the undergraduate students who participated.